 Not all gas is the same!

-In recent years, gas has increasingly established itself as an attractive alternative to oil and electricity .
-It should be remembered, however, that the gases used are usually explosive and extremely flammable , which can be toxic or even fatal even at low concentrations .
-Therefore, gas technology poses a major challenge to the safety of people and buildings .
-Most serious accidents, such as gas explosions and gas poisoning, are caused by town gas, natural gas, carbon monoxide (CO), and carbon dioxide.
-Smoke also has a narcotic effect , which is why many people only notice it late.
+In recent years, gas has increasingly established itself as an interesting alternative to oil and electricity established.
+It should not be forgotten that usually explosive and extremely flammable gases to be used, which already from low concentrations poisonous or even deadly can have an effect.
+Therefore, the Gas technology a major challenge to the Safety of people and buildings most serious accidents such as Gas explosions and gas poisonings are due to town gas, natural gas, carbon monoxide (CO) and carbon dioxide.
+Smoke also has a narcotic effect., which is why many only notice him late.

 The use of gas varies depending on the household or application.